Lewis Haldane: Port Vale

 In August 2009, he joined Port Vale for a trial period.
 This came despite talk of a loan move to Newport County.
 He started a loan spell at Vale Park on 1 September, hopeful of later earning a permanent deal with the club.
 The one-month loan was extended by another month to keep him in Vale colours for October, before the deal was extended once again in November.
 Spending the maximum allowed loan time at Vale Park (93 days), he scored once in a total of twenty appearances.
 He remained in training with the club, hopeful of a short-term contract in January 2010.

 Due to sign permanently for the "Vale", he was instead only able to re-join the club on loan on 31 December 2009, having failed to gain a release from Rovers.
-That release was eventually secured however, and Haldane signed for Vale on 27 January 2010, just days before the transfer window closed.
+That release was eventually secured however.
+Haldane signed for Vale on 27 January 2010, just days before the transfer window closed.
 He was sent off in his first game as a fully signed Vale player, to his great disappointment.
 He was offered a new contract by the club at the end of the season, and quickly signed the two-year deal.

 In the 2010–11 pre-season, Haldane was rushed into hospital after being bitten by a blandford fly during a training session.
 The unusual illness kept him bed stricken, and cost him his place in the team's trip to Ireland, giving Gary Roberts a chance to earn a contract.
 He spent two weeks in hospital.
 He had to wait until November before he had returned to match fitness, and even longer before returning to full fitness.
 Following his recovery he managed to finish the season with 27 appearances to his name.

-Haldane won his first start of the 2011–12 campaign in a League Trophy clash with Tranmere Rovers; however he landed awkwardly after an aerial challenge, the result of which was a double leg break and another lengthy spell on the sidelines.
-By January 2012 the bone had completely healed, however manager Micky Adams confirmed that another operation looked likely.
+Haldane won his first start of the 2011–12 campaign in a League Trophy clash with Tranmere Rovers; however, he landed awkwardly after an aerial challenge, the result of which was a double leg break and another lengthy spell on the sidelines.
+By January 2012 the bone had completely healed, however, manager Micky Adams confirmed that another operation looked likely.
 Three months later he took to the field again in a reserve team clash with Burton Albion.
-He was given the opportunity to prove his fitness when he was offered a new six-month contract in May 2012.
-However two months later he went under the knife again to remove scar tissue from his left ankle.
+He was allowed to prove his fitness when he was offered a new six-month contract in May 2012.
+However, two months later he went under the knife again to remove scar tissue from his left ankle.
 The leg injury proved too severe, and his retirement was officially announced on 7 October.